Nothing lasts forever.

 SSDs, or Solid State Drives, are indeed based on flash memory.
 And yes, they will wear out too.

 There is a difference between the “inexpensive” flash memory I’ve discussed and the flash memory used in SSDs.

-USB thumb drives; CF, SD, and microSD memory cards are all relatively cheap.
+USB thumb drives and CF, SD, and microSD memory cards are all relatively cheap.
 The type of flash technology they use is, as I’ve described, susceptible to wearing out if written to “too much”, and can wear out from regular use over time.

 Not quite so for SSDs.

 SSDs use more expensive flash technology and are engineered differently than their inexpensive cousins.
-Even as prices come down, the technology remains different, and often physically larger.
+Even as prices come down, the technology remains different and is often physically larger.

-Remember any media can and will fail.
-The differences we’re talking about have to do with how quickly, on average, the failure will happen.
+Remember that any media can and will fail.
+The differences we’re talking about have to do with how quickly on average the failure will happen.
 Again, based on use, traditional spinning hard drives and SSDs will significantly outlast inexpensive flash drives.

 And you need to be backing them up.

 All of them.

 Use flash drives appropriately.
 Use SSDs for your systems when it makes sense.
 Back up everything, and then subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.